GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 #### Opt-out {: #opt-out}

-Want to opt-out of Protected Audience API?
+Want to opt-out of the Protected Audience API?
 Learn how to [block access to the Protected Audience API](/docs/privacy-sandbox/fledge-api/opt-out/), as a site owner or an individual user.